SEIR-0508/u1_js_classes/README.md

 ## 1. Setup

-1. Create a new HTML/CSS/JS-based Repl in [replit.com](https://replit.com/~)
+1. Create and scaffold an HTML, CSS, and JS file in your Unit1/Week2/Monday directory
-2. Name it "JS Classes"
+2. Open it in your VSCode and get LiveServer ready
 3. Add a bit of familiar looking HTML to _index.html_:

     ```html